-If you’ve not seen the previous series or you’ve got a hazy memory, here’s a guide to what’s happened so far, who plays who and where you’ve seen the actors before.
+If you've not seen the previous series of Last Tango in Halifax or you've got a hazy memory, here's a guide to what's happened so far, who plays who and where you've seen the actors before.

 Celia (Anne Reid)

 The Last Tango story begins with Celia, a 70-something widow, who gets in touch with childhood sweetheart Alan after she spots him on Facebook.
 They meet up and get on so well that it's like they've never been apart.
 By episode two they're engaged, much to the shock and confusion of their children.
 The duo are based on writer Sally Wainwright's own mother's experience of a meeting her teenage boyfriend 60 years later on Friends Reunited.
 Wait, so there is hope I could end up marrying Sam, who I fancied in year nine?
 Interrrrresting....